-In December 2019, a disease caused by a novel strain of the coronavirus, COVID-19, was identified in Wuhan, China and on March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a global pandemic.
-This virus has subsequently spread to a number of countries where we have planned or have ongoing clinical trials and activities, including the United States, Australia, Austria, Czech Republic, New Zealand and Poland, and continues to spread globally.
-The global pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as travel, has fallen.

-In light of developments relating to the COVID-19 global pandemic and the focus of healthcare providers and hospitals on fighting the virus, and consistent with the FDA's updated industry guidance for conducting clinical trials issued on March 18, 2020, we discontinued enrollment at 67 patients in our Phase 2 LANTERN clinical trial and we did not open any sites in the United States.
-Although we were able to leverage remote electronic data collection to enable us to complete certain clinical assessments and generate sufficient information to design our Phase 3 clinical trial, we were unable to assess certain secondary endpoints in the trial relating to pharmacokinetics and pharmacodynamics.
+In December 2019, a disease caused by a novel strain of the coronavirus, COVID-19, was identified in Wuhan, China.
+This virus continues to spread globally and, as of April 2020, has spread to a number of countries, including the United States, Australia, Austral, Czech Republic, New Zealand and Poland where we have planned or ongoing clinical trials and activities.
+On March 11, 2020, the World Health Organization declared the outbreak of COVID-19 as a global pandemic.
+The global pandemic and government measures taken in response have also had a significant impact, both direct and indirect, on businesses and commerce, as worker shortages have occurred; supply chains have been disrupted; facilities and production have been suspended; and demand for certain goods and services, such as medical services and supplies, has spiked, while demand for other goods and services, such as travel, has fallen.
+On March 23, 2020, the governor of Massachusetts ordered the closure of all non-essential businesses effective March 24, 2020, through April 7, 2020, which was subsequently extended through May 18, 2020.
+In light of recent developments relating to the COVID-19 global pandemic, the focus of healthcare providers and hospitals on fighting the virus, and consistent with the FDA's updated industry guidance for conducting clinical trials issued on March 18, 2020, we discontinued enrollment at 67 patients in our ongoing Phase 2 LANTERN clinical trial and we currently do not plan to open any sites in the United States.
+We are leveraging remote electronic data collection to enable us to complete the clinical assessments and generate sufficient information to design our Phase 3 clinical trial.
 Furthermore, in response to the spread of COVID-19, we have closed our executive offices with our administrative employees continuing their work outside of our offices.